martintnr/PRISM/README.md

 ## Results visualization

-You can see PRISM results and the causal network of any variant on our [Shiny visualization tool](https://verbam01.shinyapps.io/PRISM/)
+You can see PRISM results and the causal network of any significant variant on our [Shiny visualization tool](https://verbam01.shinyapps.io/PRISM/)

 ## Preprint